kamranmuazzam/aca-demia/pages/Glaucoma.md

 alias::
 icd-11-code::

-- #definition {{c1 Glaucoma is group of disorders characterized by a progressive optic neuropathy resulting in irreversible visual field defects associated frequently but not invariably with increased intraocular pressure .}} #eye-prof-card #card deck:: #Eye id:: 67542d3c-7ebb-445b-b59f-a43a4062ed39
+- #definition {{c1 Glaucoma is group of disorders characterized by a progressive optic neuropathy resulting in irreversible visual field defects frequently assocaited with raised intraocular pressure .}} #eye-prof-card #card id:: 67542d3c-7ebb-445b-b59f-a43a4062ed39 deck:: #Eye
 - Progressive Optic Neuropathy meaning [[Peripheral Vision Loss]] followed by central vision loss id:: 670679fd-0957-4e98-9774-c0ab0ad988ff
 - There is common misconception that glaucoma means increased [[IOP]] but there are glaucoma with normal [[IOP]] which are called [[Normal Tension Glaucoma]]